-The shift to EVs will require a new charging infrastructure.
-Building out the U.S. charging network represents a significant opportunity to create quality jobs to domestically produce, install, and maintain this infrastructure, while also creating the infrastructure necessary to develop a robust U.S. EV market.
+Building out the U.S. charging network represents a significant opportunity to create quality jobs to domestically produce, install, and maintain this infrastructure, while also creating the infrastructure necessary to develop a robust EV market.
 If the U.S. is to effectively incentivize companies to locate the EV supply chain in the U.S., it will have to provide the infrastructure that will make the U.S. an attractive market for EV sales and production.

 Thus far, the development of the EV infrastructure in the U.S. has been a patchwork, with investments coming from a variety of actors: automakers, governments, third-party providers and commercial and residential property owners.
-However, to mobilize the resources needed to create enough EV infrastructure, the government will have to play a strong active role in investment and coordination.
+However, to mobilize the resources needed to create enough EV infrastructure, the government will have to play an active role in investment and coordination.
 Government involvement will be necessary to provide the 'patient capital' that is willing to invest in infrastructure that will provide benefits in the long term and to coordinate the various stakeholders with an interest in EV infrastructure.
-Government investment in EV infrastructure can also be used to ensure EV infrastructure development takes a high-road approach, creating good paying jobs for American workers and ensuring that any employers receiving government support meet standards of compensation, health & safety, and freedom of association.
+Government investment in EV infrastructure can also be used to ensure EV infrastructure development takes a high-road approach, creating goodpaying jobs for American workers and ensuring that any employers receiving government support meet standards of compensation, health and safety, and freedom of association.

-These policies should be a part of a wider infrastructure initiative, that includes repairing old roads, updating our water systems, electrical grid, mass transit, high speed internet, roads, bridges and high-speed rail.
-These improvements will put millions of Americans to work in good paying jobs, reduce our environmental impact, improve Americans' health and quality of life, as well as make the U.S. an attractive place to invest.
+These policies should be a part of a wider infrastructure initiative, that includes repairing old roads, updating our water systems, electrical grid, mass transit, high-speed internet, bridges and high-speed rail.
+These improvements will put millions of Americans to work in good-paying jobs, reduce our environmental impact, improve Americans' health and quality of life, as well as make the U.S. an attractive place to invest.